Skint Dad

 Adding this to the end as a potential that may help.

 This isn’t the best idea in the world as it will make the following months just as tight, and get you in debt.
-However, if you’re really struggling then it may be one of those things that really helps.
+However, if you’re really struggling then it may be one of those things that really help.

 I’m not suggesting at all to not pay your priority bills, like rent/mortgage and council tax.
 If you don’t pay those then not eating will be the last of your worries as you may lose your home.